Krnsand/portfolio1_plant_care/README.md

 I wanted my website to be easy to navigate with clear and visible features that would make the user experience into a good one to encourage people to return to it.

-My website is for anyone wanting to learn more about how to care for their plants, wether they are beginners just trying to keep their plants alive or more seasoned hobbyists who are looking for more specific tips regarding a certain typ of plant.
+My website is for anyone wanting to learn more about how to care for their plants, wether they are beginners just trying to keep their plants alive, or more seasoned hobbyists who are looking for more specific tips regarding a certain type of plant.

 ### Existing Features

 - __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Newletter sign up page and is identical on each page to allow for easy navigation.
+  - Featured on all four pages, the full responsive navigation bar includes links to the Logo, Home, Care Station and Newletter sign up page and is identical on each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Nav Bar](https://github.com/Krnsand/portfolio1_plant_care/blob/main/readme_images/plant_care_nav.png)